The 10 Best Peloton Alternatives for At-Home Workouts, According to Users

-6. NordicTrack S15iThis NordicTrack bike gets high marks for its iFit app, which not only gives you the interactive ability to compete with your fellow users on performance in live classes, it lets instructors adjust your equipment for you, so you don’t have to fiddle with resistance.
+7. NordicTrack S15iThis NordicTrack bike gets high marks for its iFit app, which not only gives you the interactive ability to compete with your fellow users on performance in live classes, but also lets instructors adjust your equipment for you, so you don’t have to fiddle with resistance.
 And best of all, it’s got a bunch of rides in which you follow your leader through some of the world’s most beautiful locations like water’s edge cruising in Patagonia and mountain climbs in New Zealand.
-The iFit app is free for the first year, and $180 annually for individual memberships after that, but in our experience, sales staff are full of deal offers.
+The iFit app is free for the first year, and $180 annually for individual memberships after that.
 As for the bike itself, a 14-inch screen pivots so that after, say, a ride through the Swiss Alps, you can dismount, swivel the screen and chill with yoga on the shores of Hawaii.
 And during live classes, you can even text your trainer questions.

 The Best Peloton Alternatives That Are Not Bikes

-7. MirrorThe sleekest and most minimalist home gym we’ve seen, all you need to set your Mirror up is a bare wall.
-It’s been a pandemic sensation among all sorts of gym goers, dance class members, boxing enthusiasts, barre class devotees, yogis, bootcamp types because there’s something for everyone in these thousands of classes that range from 5 to 60 minutes.
+8. MirrorThe sleekest and most minimalist home gym we’ve seen, all you need to set your Mirror up is a bare wall.
+It’s been a pandemic sensation among all sorts of gym goers, dance class members, boxing enthusiasts, barre class devotees, yogis and bootcamp types because there’s something for everyone in these thousands of classes that range from five to 60 minutes.
 Monthly membership costs $39, and that lets you access the entire library of classes as well as work out with friends remotely (and, yes, compete, if that’s your thing).
 Additionally, you can arrange a private live session for $40 a pop, in case you want totally individualized attention.